dmuegge/MTSXtremIO/README.md

 - 0.42.0 2015-11-22 - Add Multi-Cluster support to Get-XIOBrick, Get-XIOEnvs, Get-XIOStorageController, Get-XIOStorageControllerPSU, Get-XIODataProtectionGroup, Get-XIOTag, Get-XIOTagObject, Get-XIOVolume, Get-XIOSnapshotSet, Get-XIOScheduler, Get-XIOInitiator.
 Added ability to do adhoc authentication with Set-XIOAPIConnectionInfo.
 Corrected implementation of cmdlet aliases.
 Updated help.

 - 0.43.0 2015-11-30 - Add Multi-Cluster support to remaining applicable Get functions and updated corresponding help documentation.
 Re-factored some code to reduce repetition.
 Added other help information.
 Added multi-cluster support and supports should process to all new,set,and remove cmdlets.

+- 0.44.0 2015-12-04 - Corrected issue with Get-XIOEvent

 Notes